fredbelliard/open-publishing-plan/README.md

 - Determine their publishing priorities,
 - Target the correct and Identify their readership,
 - Evaluate the quality of their publications (Impact),
+- Implement open science principles in their publishing workflow
 - Consider other publishing options (e.g. special Issues, new article types, publishing peer review comments, cascading),
 - Improve communications and networking,
 - Diversify the editorial board